algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 draft: true
 ---

-The lessons we learned from [optimizing](../s-tree) [binary search](../binary-search) can be applied to a broad range of data structures.
+The lessons learned from [optimizing](../s-tree) [binary search](../binary-search) can be applied to a broad range of data structures.

-In this article, instead of trying to optimize something from the STL again, we will focus on *segment trees*, the structures that may be unfamiliar to most *normal* programmers and perhaps even most computer science researchers[^tcs], but are used [very extensively](https://www.google.com/search?q=segment+tree+site%3Acodeforces.com&newwindow=1&sxsrf=APq-WBuTupSOnSn9JNEHhaqtmv0Uq0eogQ%3A1645969931499&ei=C4IbYrb2HYibrgS9t6qgDQ&ved=0ahUKEwj2p8_og6D2AhWIjYsKHb2bCtQQ4dUDCA4&uact=5&oq=segment+tree+site%3Acodeforces.com&gs_lcp=Cgdnd3Mtd2l6EAM6BwgAEEcQsAM6BwgAELADEEM6BAgjECc6BAgAEEM6BQgAEIAEOgYIABAWEB46BQghEKABSgQIQRgASgQIRhgAUMkFWLUjYOgkaANwAXgAgAHzAYgB9A-SAQYxNS41LjGYAQCgAQHIAQrAAQE&sclient=gws-wiz) in programming competitions for their speed and simplicity of implementation.
+In this article, instead of trying to optimize something from the STL again, we focus on *segment trees*, the structures that may be unfamiliar to most *normal* programmers and perhaps even most computer science researchers[^tcs], but that are used [very extensively](https://www.google.com/search?q=segment+tree+site%3Acodeforces.com&newwindow=1&sxsrf=APq-WBuTupSOnSn9JNEHhaqtmv0Uq0eogQ%3A1645969931499&ei=C4IbYrb2HYibrgS9t6qgDQ&ved=0ahUKEwj2p8_og6D2AhWIjYsKHb2bCtQQ4dUDCA4&uact=5&oq=segment+tree+site%3Acodeforces.com&gs_lcp=Cgdnd3Mtd2l6EAM6BwgAEEcQsAM6BwgAELADEEM6BAgjECc6BAgAEEM6BQgAEIAEOgYIABAWEB46BQghEKABSgQIQRgASgQIRhgAUMkFWLUjYOgkaANwAXgAgAHzAYgB9A-SAQYxNS41LjGYAQCgAQHIAQrAAQE&sclient=gws-wiz) in programming competitions for their speed and simplicity of implementation.

 [^tcs]: Segment trees are rarely mentioned in the theoretical computer science literature because they are relatively novel (invented ~2000), mostly don't do anything that [any other binary tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) can't do, and *asymptotically* aren't faster — although, in practice, they often win by a lot in terms of speed.

+(If you already know the context, jump straight to the [last section](#wide-segment-trees) for the novelty: the *wide segment tree* that works 4 to 12 times faster than the Fenwick tree.)

 ### Dynamic Prefix Sum